NCEAS/metadig-engine/docs/metadig-101.md

 KUBECONFIG=/Users/clark/.kube/config:/Users/clark/.kube/config-prod:/Users/clark/.kube/config-dev
 ```

-To set up the cluster secrets:
+To set up the cluster secrets, please reach out to support@dataone.org.
+Access to decrypt the file
+the `config-dev.gpg` file in the instructions below is restricted for security reasons.

 - Grab fresh copy of `security` repo
 - copy `config-dev.gpg` into your local `~/.kube`